Four Field Matrix

 Other Scenarios

-A four field matrix can be used in many other scenarios including the following:
+A four-field matrix can be used in many other scenarios, including but not limited to the following:

 Eisenhower matrix